-Monteriggioni di Torri si Corona (in English, “Monteriggioni Crowned by Towers”, a quote from Dante Alighieri) is a festival that takes place in July for two consecutive long weekends.
+Monteriggioni di Torri si Corona (“Monteriggioni Crowned by Towers”, a quote from Dante Alighieri) is a festival that takes place in July, during two consecutive long weekends.
 It's one of the most popular events in the Tuscan scene and the location is simply perfect!
-Visitors can exchange Euros into the local currency during Middle Ages (called "Grosso") to purchase food and beverage into the castle.
+Visitors can exchange euros into the local Middle Ages currency (the Grosso) to purchase food and beverage into the castle.
 In the streets there are craftsmen, people wearing medieval costumes, knights, dancers, musicians, and so on.

-The "Balestro del Girifalco" (Gyrfalcon Archery) in Massa Marittima takes place twice a year: on the fourth Sunday in May and then on August 14th.
+The Balestro del Girifalco (Gyrfalcon Archery) in Massa Marittima takes place twice a year: on the fourth Sunday of May and on August 14.
 During this event, 24 archers compete, 8 for each of the Terzieri in which the city is divided.
-The winning crossbow man will receive the gift of a symbolic golden arrow, while its Terziere is awarded with the "drappellone" (Medieval banner) painted silk.
+The winning crossbow man will receive the gift of a symbolic golden arrow, while its Terziere is awarded with the drappellone (Medieval banner) painted silk.

-From August 17 to 20 the town of Pontremoli (Massa-Carrara) hosts Medievalis, an event that commemorates the arrival of Frederick II in Pontremoli in 1226.
+In August the town of Pontremoli hosts Medievalis, an event that commemorates the arrival of Frederick II in Pontremoli in 1226.
 Four days of duels, exhibitions of falconers, dinners with traditional dishes and drinks, shows of flag-wavers, medieval dances and above all the "Challenge of the Cortina di Cazzaguerra": a daily tournament where the three historical districts (Sommoborgo, Immoborgo and Contado) challenge in different games, at the end of which the Palio will be handed over to the winning Contrada.

-The last Sunday of August Montepulciano features the “Bravìo delle Botti”, a traditional competition among the eight districts that compete in rolling 80 kg barrels up on a 1800 meter hill.
-For each team two men called “pushers” wind through the historic centre pushing the barrels until they get to the finish line on the Duomo steps in Piazza Grande.
+The last Sunday of August Montepulciano features the Bravìo delle Botti, a traditional competition among the eight districts that compete in rolling 80 kg barrels up on a 1800 meter hill.
+For each team two men called spingitori (pushers) wind through the historic centre pushing the barrels until they get to the finish line on the Duomo steps in Piazza Grande.

 The first edition of the Medieval Festival of Vicopisano dates back to 1996.
 At the beginning of September, the fascinating historical centre delves into the past thanks to beautiful costumes and decorations in occasion of an appealing program of events.
 Just to give you a hint, the square in front of the 14th-century Praetorian Palace hosts a famous medieval dinner that recalls the ancient traditions, from the recipes of the dishes that you can taste to the rules of the galateo (i.e. forks are not allowed!).

-We move to the Arezzo area to breathe the magical atmosphere of the Palio della Balestra.
-On the second Sunday of September the historic dispute between the crossbowmen of Sansepolcro and Gubbio takes place, in a picturesque scenery surrounded by the beautiful Renaissance palaces of Piazza Torre di Berta in Sansepolcro.
+We move to Sansepolcro to breathe the magical atmosphere of the Palio della Balestra.
+On the second Sunday of September the historic dispute between the crossbowmen of Sansepolcro and Gubbio takes place, in a picturesque scenery surrounded by the beautiful Renaissance palaces of Piazza Torre di Berta.
 According to ancient customs, in the morning, the herald reads the rules of the challenge to the rivals from Gubbio.
 In the afternoon, after the benediction of the weapons, the crossbow men of the two cities enter the square announced by the roll of the drums and the sound of the trumpets and the flag-wavers throw the coloured flags in the air, all representing the old neighborhoods.
 The archers of the two cities alternate and perform in their Renaissance costumes and in the silence, broken only by the sharp blows of the arrows that stick into the wooden target.